flopy.utils.binaryfile package

 reverse(filename: PathLike | None = None)[source]

-Write a new binary head file with the records in reverse order.
-If a new filename is not provided, or if the filename is the same as the existing filename, the file will be overwritten and data reloaded from the rewritten/reversed file.
+Reverse the time order of the currently loaded binary head file.
+If a head file name is not provided or the provided name is the same as the existing filename, the file will be overwritten and reloaded.

 Parameters: